kaizhu256/node-utility2/README.md

 # this shell script will
     # 1. npm install utility2
-    # 2. start server on port 1337 with interactive testing and coverage
+    # 2. serve a webpage with interactive browser-testing and browser-coverage

 # instruction
     # 1. copy and paste this entire shell script into a console and press enter